Jbleezy/BO1-Reimagined/README.md

 * Eclipse mode activatable with 1-4 players
 * Can activate eclipse mode one more time after sidequest completion to stay in eclipse mode for the rest of the match
 * While a weapon is in Pack-a-Punch, players will not be pushed off the stairs
+* Zombies killed from the Pack-a-Punch stairs now count as kills and award kills to the player closest to them
 * Gongs now move and make a sound when meleed if they have already been meleed recently
 * Mud pit walls now only activate when a player is on the ground
 * Fixed a bug where players were able to sprint and enter prone in the mud pit if they were drinking a perk while entering the mud pit

 #### Sidequest
 * Completable with 1-4 players
-* Stepping stone step: stones stay down until a new stone on the same side has been stepped on
+* Stepping stones step: stones stay down until a new stone on the same side has been stepped on
-* Only 1 player now required for waterslide step
+* Waterslide step: only 1 player now required
-* Reward: all players get permament perks
 * No longer recompletable in a match
 * Melee stones step: Increased melee range for stones
+* Mud pit step: radio is no longer required to be played in order to complete
 * Fixed a bug where players could clip through the wall behind Pack-a-Punch during the sidequest
+* Reward: all players get permament perks

 ### Moon
 * Added Fire Sale, Max Ammo, and Perk Bottle to jump pad powerup cycle